Table of contents

 You can prevent your browser from accepting certain cookies, have the browser require your consent before a new cookie is placed in your browser, or block cookies altogether by selecting the appropriate settings on your browser privacy preferences menu.

-Here are some links that will assist you to find the settings for some common browsers.
+Here are some links that will assist you in finding the settings for some common browsers.
 Note that we are not responsible for the content of any external website.

 • Manage cookie settings in Chrome and Chrome Android and Chrome iOS